rstudio/rsconnect/guide/guide.md

 # Getting Started Guide
 ShinyApps is a platform as a service (PaaS) for hosting Shiny applications.
-This guide should help you get started with ShinyApps.io allowing you to create your online account, and deploy your first Shiny application to the cloud.
+This guide should help you get started with ShinyApps allowing you to create your online account, and deploy your first Shiny application to the cloud.

 ## Requirements